tom-flaherty/liquid-assets/README.md

-# `cashew`
+# `liquid-assets`

-`cashew` is an assets pipeline for embedded Rust.
+`liquid-assets` is an assets pipeline for embedded Rust.
 It has two parts:

-- `cashew-deflate` is used to compress source images into binaries.
+- `liquid-assets-deflate` is used to compress source images into binaries.
 It uses `std` as it doesn't run on the embedded hardware.
-- `cashew-inflate` is used to decompress those binaries into images.
+- `liquid-assets-inflate` is used to decompress those binaries into images.
 It uses `no_std`.

 Any `no_std` compatible compression library can be used.